Collective Bargaining - Labour Program

 A maintenance of activities agreement is an agreement between the employer and the trade union confirming that in the event of a lockout or a strike, the supply of services, operation of facilities or production of goods to the extent necessary must continue to prevent an immediate and serious danger to the safety or health of the public.

-When the parties have not been able to reach an agreement on the maintenance of activities, the CIRB shall, on application made by either party no later than fifteen days after a notice of dispute has been given, determine any question with respect to the application of subsection 87.4(1) of the Code.
-In addition, at any time after a notice of dispute has been given, the Minister of Labour may refer to the CIRB any question with respect to the application of subsection 87.4(1) of the Code, or any question with respect to whether an agreement entered into by the parties is sufficient to ensure that subsection 87.4(1) is complied with.
+When the parties have not been able to reach an agreement on the maintenance of activities, the parties can apply to the CIRB to determine any question with respect to the application of subsection 87.4(1) of the Code.
+The CIRB must issue a decision within 82 days of receiving the application.
+In addition, the Minister of Labour may refer to the CIRB any question with respect to whether an agreement entered into by the parties is sufficient to ensure that subsection 87.4(1) of the Canada Labour Code is complied with.

 Strike or lockout notice